billybimbob/mtg-viewer/README.md

 # mtg-viewer

-A Magic: The Gathering Card Manager and Deck Builder, built using Blazor, Razor Pages, EF Core, all bundled in [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet).
+A Magic: The Gathering Card Manager and Deck Builder, built using in [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet).

 ## Features

 MTG Viewer is a collaborative collection manager, that enables users to build and share Magic: The Gathering decks.
 This application is intended for a small group of friends to organize and theorize deck ideas from their personal MTG collection.

-* Card collection Management
+* Card collection management
   * Keep track of cards counts
   * Add, search, and remove individual cards
   * Track card changes